-Somehow, I felt safer protecting my non-knowing than opening up to a new-knowing; the not-knowing of illness.
+Somehow, I felt safer protecting my not-knowing than opening up to a new-knowing; the newness of illness.

 This internal process carried on mostly sub-consciously for six weeks or so.
 Whenever concern about the dot showed up, I drew on thoughts and stories (or actual cover-up!), telling myself:

 - I have a ruddy complexion full of freckles, flushing and other fun stuff so there was nothing to worry about (FALSE);

 - That indoor-outdoor temperature changes of the cold winter were causing capillaries to expand and contract and making the dot more pronounced (FALSE); and

 - That as I aged and hormones shifted, it was natural to expect skin changes like a growing red dot (FALSE).

 I showed up for the appointment feeling nervous.
 Just fifteen minutes later, reassured that the spot on my face was not a concern to the doctor, she was lazering my red dot ("hemangioma") with my eyes protected tightly.
 Now the growing red dot is a much larger dark spot (visible in the selfie below) but it is not an energized problem for me.
 The spot will fade.

 Next came the stinging-cool sensation of Cryotherapy (liquid nitrogen), freezing off seven other spots on my sailor's face.